Automattic/jetpack/readme.txt

 **Enhancements**

 * Admin Experience: Improve our "just in time messages" and "Recommended Features" for new sites setting up Jetpack for the first time.
+* Admin Experience: Add an "About Jetpack" page to let folks know more about Automattic, the company behind WordPress.com and Jetpack.
 * Block Editor: WordPress.com users can now compose Block Editor posts for their Jetpack sites without leaving WordPress.com.
 * Contact Form: Add a "grunion_after_message_sent" hook for after a form submission is e-mailed.
 Thanks Tim Nolte for contributing to Jetpack!
 * Likes and Sharing: Add Likes and Sharing settings as a Block Editor extension.